 How long could your business survive without you?
+For Jon Jones of Brighton Jones, is was at least a year.

 For financial advisors, I think that’s really two questions in one.
 Part one is a question of scale.
 Part two is a question of how you want to connect with your clients, build a sense of community, and run a modern advisory practice.